Cost, Insurance Guide for Gastric Sleeve Surgery

 - Must have a consultation with a bariatric surgeon who believes the patient is capable of surgery

 - Must get a medical clearance letter from their primary care physician

 - Must schedule a nutritional evaluation with a registered dietitian

 After these things are done and sent to the insurance company, they will review your detailed medical history and the documentation to determine your eligibility for the surgery.
 It’s important to note that each insurance company will have specific requirements and pre-op test requirements.
 Make sure you understand these things thoroughly before applying for insurance coverage for your gastric sleeve surgery.

 The review process takes just under one month.
 The insurance company will send an approval or denial letter.
 If approved, your bariatric surgeon will contact you to schedule you for your gastric sleeve surgery.
 If you are denied, you can choose to appeal the denial.
 A lot of the work will be done by your surgeon’s office who can attest to your need for the surgery.

 Does Medicare, Medicaid Cover Gastric Sleeve?

-In terms of Medicaid, obesity-related services that help to prevent and manage unhealthy weight are generally covered.
+Regarding Medicaid, obesity-related services that help to prevent and manage unhealthy weight are covered.
 Patients must fit the criteria of the state that they live in.
 While bariatric surgery is not set out in the guidelines of coverage, each patient is handled on a case-by-case basis.
-Generally full coverage is available.
+Full coverage is available.

 Gastric Sleeve Cost Without Insurance Options